Texas and other states ease COVID-19 rules despite warnings

 “We stand to completely lose the hard-earned ground we have gained,” CDC director Dr. Rochelle Walensky warned on Monday.

-Even so, many states are allowing restaurants to resume indoor dining, reopening movie theaters and expanding mass gatherings, while Americans are eager to socialize again.
+Even so, many Americans are sick of the shutdowns that have damaged their livelihoods and are eager to socialize again.

 “People want to stay safe, but at the same time, the fatigue has hit,” said Ryan Luke, who is organizing a weekend rally in Eagle, Idaho, to encourage people to patronize businesses that don’t require masks.
 “We just want to live a quasi-normal life.”